Jocelyn Blore

 There are two types of accreditation for forensic science programs: institutional accreditation and programmatic accreditation.
 Unfortunately, there are currently no programs in Wisconsin that have obtained programmatic accreditation status from the Forensic Science Education Programs Accreditation Commission (FEPAC).

-While this does not mean that the programs in the state will not provide a good education, it does mean they have not yet been thoroughly evaluated by that particular board for their forensic science programs specifically.
+While this does not mean that the programs in the state will not provide a good education, it does mean they have not yet been thoroughly evaluated by that particular board for their forensic science programs.
 Indeed, FEPAC accredits very few programs and its standards are such that criminal justice and crime scene investigation programs are not eligible for accreditation.
 Applicants to programs that have not earned FEPAC accreditation should be sure to investigate the institution’s overall regional accreditation prior to application.

 Each program listed above has achieved some manner of institutional accreditation from a general education organization such as the Higher Learning Commission.
 This means that the curriculum, faculty, and facilities have been approved after a thorough assessment.